3 Day Kuala Lumpur Itinerary: The Ultimate Weekend in Malaysia

 Option 3: Ipoh (2.5 hours away)

-• Explore the cave temples, like Perak Cave Temple
+• Explore cave temples like Perak Cave Temple

-• Try Ipoh white coffee, chicken rice, and salted chicken
+• Try Ipoh white coffee and local food

 No matter which day trip you choose, you will see a different side of Malaysia before heading back to Kuala Lumpur in the evening.